aiyyer/MEA217/assets/files/MEA_217-Lecture5.md

 # Activities

+- Download the file [basic_python.ipynb]() and run through each cell.
+Complete the excercise at the end
+- Download the file [basic_python.ipynb]() and run through each cell.
+Complete the excercise at the end
-- Download the file and run through each cell
+- Download the file [basic_python.ipynb]() and run through each cell.
+Complete the excercise at the end

--
+- Upload your ipynb files on moodle.
+But first make sure that I have examined your code in class.

 ## Resources